 bioinformatics, and security.
 On July 1, 2009, he

-became Chair of the CSE Department, a role which he
+became Chair of the CSE Department and occupied the

 Rossin College of Engineering and Applied Science